 • Study Program

-In addition to its diverse academic program, SWUPLS offers its students a wide array of international exchange programs in Europe, Australia, Asia, and North America.
-Through its connections with other leading legal institutions around the world, the University aims to build cultural bridges and give its students an international and novel education.
+In addition to its academic programs, SWUPL offers students a wide range of international exchange opportunities.
+University materials list partnerships with more than 90 universities in 16 countries and regions, as well as nearly 93 exchange programs.
+Through these connections with other legal institutions around the world, the university aims to build cultural bridges and give students an international legal education.

 4. Peking University